|

 Ashley Harwood is a good study on technique.

-She provided detailed instruction on all aspects of bowl turning.
 Tool grinding and angle, standing, holding the gouge, tool selection and other aspects were covered.

 It was good instruction and even good review for advanced turners.